 June 23, 2023

-Let's explore the opportunities unlocked by machine learning in the education sector, along with some real-life examples and use cases.
-Then, consider potential challenges of its implementation and see how machine learning experts can solve them.
+Let's explore how machine learning developers can improve multiple processes in the educational sector on the most popular use cases and real-life examples.
+Then, consider the potential challenges of its implementation and see how machine learning experts can solve them.

 Machine learning technologies boost students' academic performance.
 According to McKinsey, 71% of students cited machine learning-powered teaching assistants as positive innovations in their educational process.